v2saumb/conferencecentral/README.md

 ---

 ### class SendConfirmationEmailHandler(webapp2.RequestHandler):
-Handles the post request for sending emails for the conference creattion
+Handles the post request for sending emails for the conference creation

 ---